arkonsolutions/aframe-aim-component/README.md

 # Participation #

-This project is only an outline of the component at this point.
-It is functional enough to understand the concept, but needs to be refined.

-Participants are welcome to work together to bring this component to a working state!

 There is a thread on the forum where work on this component and existing problems are discussed:

 https://stackoverflow.com/questions/74328030/draw-a-pointer-on-the-edge-of-the-screen-that-points-to-the-target-object-behind